The incoming EU Pay Transparency Directive means big changes for EU businesses.

 While the directive is currently only affecting countries in the EU, we’re also anticipating big changes for UK employers.

-Let’s explore what these changes mean for UK businesses and how understanding the changes and being prepared could mean you’re one step ahead of your competitors.
+Let’s explore what these changes mean to UK businesses and how understanding the changes and being prepared could mean you’re one step ahead of your competitors.

 So what is the transparency directive of the EU?